wilsonmar/Salesforce/README.md

 4) After login, note the URL, such as `https://na31.salesforce.com/...`

-   The "na31" in this case is the "multi-tenant" <strong>instance</strong> identifier used by about 8,000 customers (tenants) each on the same hardware instance.
+   The "na31" in this case is the "multi-tenant" <strong>instance</strong> identifier used by about 8,000 customers (tenants) each on the same hardware infrastructure.

+   Multi-tenancy is what has enabled Salesforce to offer services to SMB at an affordable price.

    Salesforece maintains 50 production instances (potentially 400,000 orgs).
 Currently, Salesforce reportedly has 55,000 enterprise customers and 1.5 million individual subscribers.